 At Bishop Law Offices, P.C., we draft prenuptial (premarital) and post-marital agreements that help protect and define peoples’ income and property interests before, during and after marriage.
 Our firm also drafts co-habitation and domestic partnership agreements for those partners who are not married, but desire to define their property and other legal rights and obligations.
 To learn more about what roles these important agreements can play, contact a Phoenix prenuptial agreement attorney at one of our offices in Scottsdale, Phoenix or Tempe, Arizona.

 - Premarital agreements can be entered into between two people who are planning on becoming married.

 - Premarital agreements are also sometimes referred to as prenuptial agreements and antenuptial agreements.

 Prenuptial agreements are governed in Arizona by the Arizona Uniform Premarital Agreement Act as set forth in Arizona Revised Statutes Sections 25-201 through 25-205.
 The statutes, in part, provide that such agreements must be in writing.
 It is important that the parties disclose in writing their individual assets, debts and incomes as part of the process.

 Not everyone needs a prenuptial agreement.
 Sometimes, applicable community property laws are consistent with a person’s desires regarding the marriage.
 For example, community property laws can protect a person’s pre-marriage property to a certain degree without such agreement.
 However, there are many claims that can be made in a divorce, which the parties did not intend at the time of marriage.
 A good family law attorney will advise you whether a premarital agreement makes sense for you.
-Consulting with a Phoenix prenuptial agreement lawyer who is experienced in drafting and litigating premarital agreements may save you a great deal of heartache and expense in the future.

 Types of Premarital Agreements